dhruvhaldar/LunaBloom/README.md

 - See your average period duration
 - Track the number of periods logged
 - Get predictions for your next period and ovulation
-- Monitor cycle regularity over time

-### 💾 Data Management
-- Export your data as JSON for backup
-- Import data from previous backups
-- Cross-device data synchronization

 ## 🌈 Why LunaBloom?

 LunaBloom is more than just a menstrual tracking app; it's a supportive friend that empowers you to take control of your reproductive health.
 Our user-friendly interface, personalized features, and AI assistance make managing your menstrual cycle a breeze.
 Join the LunaBloom community and embark on a journey of self-discovery and well-being.

-## 🔒 Data Privacy & Security

-Your privacy is the top priority.
-All data is:
-- Stored locally on your device
-- Encrypted for security
-- Never shared without your explicit permission
-- Backed up securely when you choose to export